jmstrick93/clunkr/README.md

 # README

+##About
+Clunkr is a resource-sharing platform for classic car owners.
+Users can browse informational, maintenance, and recreational resources by car make, model, and year.

+It is a dynamic site that runs on user contributions.
+Users can add or modify cars & resources, build their own profile that lists what kinds of cars they own, and see which other users own the same car.

+New users can sign up from scratch or using their Google account via OmniAuth.

 ## Installation

 You can install this program in its current form by cloning it by entering ```git clone git@github.com:jmstrick93/clunkr.git``` into the console.